zichengshan/Memories/README.md

 ## 💡 Project Background
 The Project's Frontend is built with the help of React.js and Material-Ui and it is backed by Nodejs.
 Its Backend is built using Expressjs using MongoDB as a Database.
 This application has the following functions:

+1. Register an account
+2. Login and logout
-1. Create a Memory
+3. Create a Memory
-2. Update a Memory
+4. Update a Memory published by the user himself
-3. Delete a Memory
+5. Delete a Memory published by the user himself
-4. Like a Particular Memory
+6. Like a Particular Memory
-5. Fetch all Memory at a Time
+7. Fetch all Memory at a Time

 ## 💻 Technology Used
 React, Node, Express, MongoDB